Kodluyoruz/taskforce/javascript/javascript-temel/fonsiyona-parametre(params)-ve-geridonus(return)-eklemek/README.md

 B) What is your favorite author?

-C) Cemre are you inretesed in nodejs?
+C) Cemre are you interested in nodejs?

 doğru cevap: C